-Household Spending MoM in Australia increased to 0.30 percent in January from -0.50 percent in December of 2025.
+Household Spending MoM in Australia remained unchanged at 0.30 percent in February.
 Household Spending MoM in Australia averaged 0.40 percent from 2012 until 2026, reaching an all time high of 17.60 percent in May of 2020 and a record low of -20.00 percent in April of 2020.
 This page includes a chart with historical data for Australia Household Spending MoM.
-Australia Household Spending MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Australia Household Spending MoM - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast